jergason/blorg/_posts/2016-10-28-running-a-tech-conference.md

 costs and also pay them something for their time.

-    It wasn't a huge amount (only $200), but the principle of paying people for their labor important to us.
+    It wasn't a huge amount (only $200), but the principle of paying people for their labor is important to us.
 We plan on increasing the amount we give to speakers next year.

 * Make speakers comfortable.
 We gave speakers their